RevathiPutrevu/Exploratory-Data-Analysis-with-Python/README.md

 ### Exploratory Data Analysis using Python

-The dataset was analyzed to understand its structure, including its size, data types, and summary statistics.
-Missing values were identified and treated using approriate treatment methods.
+The dataset was analyzed to understand its structure, different data types, and statistical summary.
+Missing values were identified and treated using approriate methods.

-**Univariate Analysis**: Examined individual variables and their distributions **Bivariate/Multivariate Analysis**: Explored relationships between variables **Data Visualization**: Used Seaborn and Matplotlib to create clear and insightful visualizations **Conclusion & Recommendations**: Provided recommendations to improve the company's business by identifying the KPIs and enhance the customer experience.
+**Univariate Analysis**: Examined individual variables and their distributions

+**Bivariate/Multivariate Analysis**: Explored relationships between variables

+**Data Visualization**: Used Python libraries like Seaborn and Matplotlib to create clear and insightful visualizations

+**Conclusion & Recommendations**: Provided recommendations to improve the company's business about the demand of different restaurants and cuisines, to help them enhance their customer experience and improve the business

+All the project deliverables including the data set, data dictionary and analysis files (ipynb, html) have been uploaded under the project files folder.